 What You Need To Know About Having A Sewer Camera Inspection

 Your sewer line often sits inside the slab or foundation of your home, making it difficult to examine.
+It travels out of your home where it is referred to as a sewer lateral, and connects to the city system or your private septic tank.
 It’s unrealistic to tear up thick concrete or dirt in your yard only to find out that the clog didn’t develop where you thought.

 A sewer line inspection uses a camera at the end of a long cord to examine the inside of your sewer pipes, which is especially important in these difficult-to-access spaces.